hweecat/hweecat.github.io/goals.md

     - Update 2020-03-22: **Goal achieved** - I spoke at FOSSASIA Summit 2020 on 20 March 2020.
 It was a relatively muted conference this time due to COVID-19, but it's a good start.
 Reflection on talk [here](https://hweecat.github.io/talk_fossasia-parallel-async-python)

 2. ~~Speak at a tech conference outside of Asia (preferably in Europe and/or North America)~~ (and hope I do not embarrass my country on the international stage)
-    - Update 2020-05-21: I will be speaking at [EuroPython 2020](https://ep2020.europython.eu/)Online, which is on 23 - 26 July 2020.
+    - Update 2020-05-21: I will be speaking at [EuroPython 2020](https://ep2020.europython.eu/) Online, which is on 23 - 26 July 2020.
 This is a significant milestone for me as it will be my first time speaking at Europe's largest Python conference, and I am immensely honoured to be sharing the (virtual) stage with highly-esteemed speakers in the global Python community.

 3. Deliver talks in at least 4 tech conferences locally and internationally
     - Current tally: 2